blackboard/anthologydevdocs/docs/developer-amifromvmdk.md

 }
 ```
 6. Hit [Next] then on the Review and create page set the Policy Name to avmimportpolicy.
 Click [Create policy] at the bottom of the page.
+    1. Attach the policy to the AWS user you will be using for this work.
+To do this navigate to the IAM console, select the desired user, go to the "Permissions" tab, blick "Add permissions", then choose "Attach existing policies directly" and select the policy you want to attach to the user.
+See Amazon's documentation for more detail.
 7. In the IAM left nav, under “Access management” click “Roles”.
 8. Click [Create role] in the upper right of the page.
 9. Trusted entity type is AWS service.
 See screenshot below.